rlnorthcutt/repose/example/content/post/tutorial-1.md

 - web - static assets

 ### CLI commands
-Zenforge is a command line tool for managing your static site.
+SiteStat is a command line tool for managing your static site.

-- zenforge new      - Creates a new site structure in the given directory
+- sitestat new      - Creates a new site structure in the given directory
-- zenforge help      - List of commands
+- sitestat help      - List of commands
-- zenforge build     - PArses the content directory and builds the site in the web directory
+- sitestat build     - PArses the content directory and builds the site in the web directory
-- zenforge serve    - Builds the site and starts an HTTP server on http://localhost:8080
+- sitestat serve    - Builds the site and starts an HTTP server on http://localhost:8080

 Build options: